geomorphR/geomorph/cran-comments.md

 ## Resubmission
-This is a patch release, 4.0.5.
-This patch is required because of upcoming changes to rgl.
+This is a patch release, 4.0.7.
 It also provides several new functions.

 ## Test environments
-* local OS X install, R 4.0.5
+* local OS X install, R 4.3.2
 * win-builder (devel and release)
 * R-hub (all platforms)